-explanation is business branding: Ford's public-oriented stance won the "hearts of ordinary American citizens."10 In this view, the litigation posture was an instance of Henry Ford's intuitive and effective marketing.
-A fourth explanation is tax: the new income tax taxed dividends unfavorably compared to how it taxed other income.11
+they needed to compete with Ford Motor or just to set up Ford profitably squeezing out the Dodge brothers-by buying them out at a low price.
+A second explanation is the reverse, that the Dodge brothers wanted the dividend to deny Ford Motor the cash to build out the River Rouge factory.
+A third explanation is business branding: Ford's public-oriented stance won the "hearts of ordinary American citizens."
+In this view, the litigation posture was an instance of Henry Ford's intuitive and effective marketing.
+A fourth explanation is tax: the new income tax taxed dividends unfavorably compared to how it taxed other income.

 The prior paragraph sketches the Dodge v.
 Ford realpolitik as it now stands.
 Each explanation is plausible.
 Most are not mutually exclusive and, in my view, most must be part of the full story.
-But they are not more powerful than the explanation I develop next, and the existing accounts cannot, in my view, alone or in combination, fully explain the underlying transactions and Ford's litigation strategy.
+But they are not more powerful than the explanation I develop next, and the existing accounts cannot, alone or in combination, fully explain the underlying transactions and Ford's litigation strategy.